jcaillon/valet/docs/content/docs/020.new-commands/_index.md

 You can also revert these bash options in your function.
 However, they are very good options to catch unexpected errors in your code, and they force you to pay attention at each possible conditional branches.
 {{< /callout >}}

-#### Notable information

-Valet uses the the file descriptors 3 to 7 (in addition to stdout and stderr) for various internal purposes.
-If you need to use file descriptors in your command, you should use the 8+ file descriptors.

 #### Implementation tips

 The section [performance tips][performance-tips] gives you pointer to write scripts that are fast to execute.